 - Gain an additional year of master's-level professional training, on top of the three-year BSc Planning and Real Estate degree.

-- Study a degree accredited by the Royal Town Planning Institute (RTPI) and Royal Institute of Chartered Surveyors (RICS), in a world-famous city where widespread urban development is on your doorstep.
+- Study a degree fully accredited by the Royal Town Planning Institute (RTPI) and Royal Institution of Chartered Surveyors (RICS), in a world-famous city where fast-paced urban development and vibrant real-estate markets are on your doorstep.

-- Experience planning, environment, urban design, and real estate in action through a year-long placement.
+- Enhance your employability by gaining experience of planning and development in action through a year-long placement.

 We are pleased to announce that we are returning to hosting on-campus open days in the summer and autumn.